ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Here, we use the slice construction operator [..]{.op} to exclude the first element from our summing operation.
+Here, we use the slice construction operator [..] to exclude the first element from our summing operation.
 Unfortunately, when we use the slice operation in this way, the Nim compiler may create a copy of our sequence, which increases the run-time and memory consumption.
 At least